The Input File

 default value = “default.rpmd.vel”

-In order to setup certain calculations additional input files have to be used.
-The names of these files have to be specified in the input file.
-For further information about these input files can be found in the Setup Files section.
+In order to set up certain calculations additional input files have to be used.
+The names of these setup files have to be specified in the input file.
+Further information about the individual files can be found in the Setup Files section.

 Key